Skip to main content

 Do all implementations have tests?

-Have humans accepted the implementation?
+Have humans QA’d and accepted the implementation?

 Grab context